Below is a list of the obesity experts who have been awarded a National or International SCOPE Fellowship

 In 2016 and after three rounds of competitive selection, he was one of three finalists for the NovoNordisk UK Research Foundation National PhD Fellowship.
 In 2017 he passed his membership exams (MAcadTM) and joined the European Academy of Translational Medicine, and completed his specialist training in Endocrinology, Diabetes and Metabolism.
 In 2018, he graduated the 1st “Emerging Obesity Leaders” clinical, research and leadership programme sponsored by ASO and Novo Nordisk UK and was awarded a PGCert in Obesity.

 In September 2019 Georgios was appointed Consultant Endocrinologist and Obesity Physician by King's College Hospital NHS Foundation Trust where he is the lead physician for Tier 4 ASO/EASO CoE for Bariatric and Metabolic Surgery.
 In February 2020 he was awarded, after competitive selection, the NIHR South London CRN "Green Shoots" investigator award.

-Dr Georgios Valsamakis, Greece, was awarded a SCOPE National Fellowship in 2011.
+Dr Georgios Valsamakis, Greece, was awarded a SCOPE International Fellowship in 2023.